 - Wilder's smoothing method: a = 1/n

-Note: The original ATR as introduced by J. Welles Wilder Jr. is True Range + Wilder method.
+Note: The original ATR as introduced by J. Welles Wilder Jr. is True Range + Wilder's method.

 You can set any period length on any of the variations.

-The calculation methods are explained in chapter 4 of the PDF guide.
+All the calculation methods are explained in chapter 4 of the user guide.